How to Replace the MAF Sensor on a 2012 Ford F-150

 Follow these steps in order:

-Step 2: Unplug the MAF sensor
+Step 1: Open the hood and locate the MAF sensor

-Step 3: Remove the old sensor
+Step 3: Remove the MAF sensor

 - Lift the sensor straight out of the housing.

-- Keep the sensor clean and dry.
+- Keep the old sensor clean if you want to compare the replacement.

-Step 4: Install the new sensor
+Step 4: Install the new MAF sensor

-- Install the screws by hand first, then tighten with an 8mm socket.
+- Start the screws by hand first.

-Step 5: Reconnect the intake and electrical connector
+Step 5: Reconnect the wiring

 ✅ After Repair